Batman: The Dark Knight Returns (film)

-Batman: The Dark Knight Returns is an American two-part direct-to-video adult animated superhero film, an adaptation of the 1986 comic book of the same name by Frank Miller and is set in the same continuity as Batman: Year One.
+Batman: The Dark Knight Returns is an American two-part direct-to-video animated superhero film, an adaptation of the 1986 comic book of the same name by Frank Miller and is set in the same continuity as Batman: Year One.
 It was directed by Jay Oliva, who worked as a storyboard artist on Man of Steel, Under the Red Hood, Year One and Batman v Superman: Dawn of Justice.
 Several other Batman veterans were also involved in the film.
 Part 1 was released on September 25, 2012, and Part 2 was released on January 29, 2013.
 A deluxe edition combining both films was released on October 8, 2013.
 Part 1 is the 15th film, and Part 2 is the 16th film, of the DC Universe Animated Original Movies.